Jobs in Malta: expat insider tips

-Jobs there are in Malta for expat job-seekers.
+Jobs in Malta for expat job-seekers are there for the taking.
 But what of their quality, career prospects and salaries and how to present yourself to get them?
 Following up our advice article by a recruitment firm, we now give an expat job seeker’s view of the employment market in Malta.
 Our insider arrived last autumn with a strong CV in hand after having worked in cultural management in Europe and farther afield.
 Sector aside, we think the insights here are applicable to more fields and useful pointers for anyone with some experience up their sleeve looking for employment that is more than entry level.
 Do add your comments below so we can gauge if this is in tune with the realities of Malta’s job scene.

 How much did you know of the job market in Malta before arriving and did it meet or differ from your expectations when you got down to serious job hunting?